 As I go deeper and deeper into the practice of this technique and find that I am physically and mentally freer, I find that the quality of my work has grown exponentially, and my pure enjoyment of what I do as well.
 I am easier on myself emotionally, while still continuously improving in technical excellence.
 I feel that the practice spreads to all areas of my life.
 I am more aware of my breath, of where I am in space, and consequently of what is around me and how I relate to it, and how I am a part of it.”

-“Kate gave a two-hour introductory workshop to my piano majors last semester and the response from the students was overwhelmingly positive and enthusiastic!
+“Kate gave a workshop to my piano majors and the response from the students was overwhelmingly positive and enthusiastic!
 Kate’s relaxed manner and infectious enthusiasm about AT combined with terrific communication skills made the two hours fly by.
 We all left feeling taller and more centered!”

 “Kate Conklin’s approach to singing and performance is truly revolutionary.
 Her teachings are the perfect mix of vocal pedagogy and Alexander Technique.
 Her students are already excellent at their crafts, but she encourages a whole new level of performance from them.
 Since working with Kate, I sing with much less effort and much more joy!”